junxit/us-congress-bills-111/metadata.md

 - 2010-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6718)
 - 2010-09-15 — The title of the measure was amended.
 Agreed to without objection.
 - 2010-09-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2010-11-30 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-11-30 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2010-11-30 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2010-11-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 661.